jvidal-sysadmin/puppet-vim-tuning/README.md

 ## Description

 This [Puppet module](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html) simplifies the [vim](http://www.vim.org/) personalisation (.vimrc file) by a clean and orderly way.
-In addition to install and maintain [pathogen](https://github.com/tpope/vim-pathogen) also is responsible for installing and updating GitHub third-party plugins such as [vim-puppet](https://github.com/rodjek/vim-puppet), [syntastic](https://github.com/scrooloose/syntastic) or [vim-airline](https://github.com/vim-airline/vim-airline).
+In addition to install and maintain [pathogen](https://github.com/tpope/vim-pathogen) and `vim` package, `vim-tuning` also is responsible for installing and updating GitHub third-party plugins such as [vim-puppet](https://github.com/rodjek/vim-puppet), [syntastic](https://github.com/scrooloose/syntastic) or [vim-airline](https://github.com/vim-airline/vim-airline).

 Basically, we can customize each system user with different combinations of configurations and plugins.
 We can also reuse those configurations and create new ones in a cleaner way.